openEOPlatform/documentation/authentication/index.md

-Finally, to optimally use the Terrascope backend, you need to provide your account information, so that it can give you access to the processing resources.
+Finally, to optimally use the Terrascope back-end, you need to provide your account information, so that it can give you access to the processing resources.
 The recommended approach is to make sure that your Terrascope account is linked to EGI credentials, which are also used by the [European Open Science Cloud](https://eosc-portal.eu/) .